-Prof. Dr. Christian Jokiel, born 1965 he studied civil engineering and specialized in hydraulic engineering and water resources management at Aachen University of Technology (RWTH Aachen), Germany.
+Christian Jokiel: Born 1965 he studied civil engineering and specialized in hydraulic engineering and water resources management at Aachen University of Technology (RWTH Aachen), Germany.
 After finishing doctor's degree he first headed the hydraulic laboratory of Aachen University of Technology before he became project manager and team leader in the field of hydropower planning at Lahmeyer International.
 From 2002-2010 he worked for the HOCHTIEF Group heading the Renewable Energy Division before he joined DB Sediments in 2010.
-Since September 2011 he is full professor and lecturer for "Hydraulic Engineering and Water Resources Management" at Cologne University of Applied Science.
+In 2011 he became full professor for Hydraulic Engineering and Water Resources Management at Cologne, University of Applied Science.

-Dr. Michael Detering, born 1968 he studied mechanical engineering and business administration at Aachen University of Technology, Germany.
+Michael Detering: Born 1968 he studied mechanical engineering and business administration at Aachen University of Technology, Germany.
 Parallel to his commercial profession he earned a doctor's degree in civil/hydraulic engineering.
-He is active for RWE Group in the fields of renewable power generation, project management, site development, plant operations and asset management with a focus on hydropower.
-Today he is also head of hydropower company Saarwasserkraftwerke GmbH, associate of DB Sediments and developed the described approach in 2007.
+He was and is active for RWE Group in the fields of renewable power generation, project management, site development, plant operations and asset management with a strong focus on hydropower.
+He developed the described approach in 2007 and is also active as professional consultant.